Michelin Bib Gourmand 2026 – Tokyo Sushi Guide

 The Michelin Guide has become the global standard for restaurant ratings and culinary excellence.
 In the Michelin system, establishments are evaluated with three stars for “exceptional cuisine worth a special journey,” two stars for “excellent cooking worth a detour,” and one star for “high-quality cooking.”
 Additionally, the Bib Gourmand category recognizes establishments offering exceptional value for money (under ¥5,000 in Tokyo).

-Below is a curated guide to Tokyo’s finest sushi establishments recognized in the 2025 Michelin Guide: 1 three-star restaurant, 2 two-star restaurants, 15 one-star restaurants, and 6 Bib Gourmand locations.
-Each listing includes essential information, menu highlights, and reservation details.
+Below is a complete guide to Tokyo’s finest sushi establishments recognized in the 2026 Michelin Guide, with essential information, menu highlights, and reservation details for each location.

 目次